Born: January 8, 1792, Medfield, MA.

 The experiment was a resounding success.
 Mason’s methods, based on the principles of Swiss educator Johann Pestalozzi, emphasized active learning and participation.
 Children who had never been exposed to formal music education were soon singing in harmony and reading musical notation.

 In 1838, the Boston school board voted to include music in the curriculum of all public schools, a decision that would ripple across the nation.
+The Boston Academy of Music referred to this vote in its annual report of 1839 as the “Magna Carta of musical education in this country.”
 Mason had opened the floodgates, and music education would soon become a staple in American public schools.

 A Legacy in Hymns and Congregational Singing